JohannBokChoy/SSS-Compression/index.md

 # Simple Speedy Single-Pass Lossless Image Compression

-_Note: * marks a citation is included for more details_
 ## Overview

-- Some computer vision applications utilize cloud computing to handle large amounts of data*
+- Some computer vision applications utilize cloud computing to handle large amounts of data
 - One bottleneck of this utilization is upload speed
 - Lossless image compression is a tradeoff between speed (of encoding and decoding) and compression ratio
 - Most popular current methods (PNG, WebP, FLIF) focus on the latter at expense of speed
-- Real-time applications may prioritize low-latency over optimized compression
+- Real-time appl)ications may prioritize low-latency over optimized compression
 - Need for a fast image compression algorithm
 - Aim to build a significantly quicker image compression method with decent/comparable compression ability

+## Problem
+In recent years, some large-scale real-time computer vision applications such as [automated quality inspection on production lines] and facial recognition software have [turned to the cloud](https://www.automate.org/blogs/machine-vision-users-begin-adopting-cloud-computing) in search of (https://www.qualitydigest.com/inside/quality-insider-article/using-computer-vision-ai-automate-inspection-031622.html) a solution to process and store large amounts of sensor data, such as Google Cloud's [Visual Inspection AI](https://cloud.google.com/blog/products/ai-machine-learning/improve-manufacturing-quality-control-with-visual-inspection-ai) and [Cloud Vision API](https://cloud.google.com/vision/docs/detecting-faces).

+However, some applications may be limited by bandwidth when uploading these large amounts of data to the cloud.
+In order to ease this bottleneck, compression can be done on the data.
+However, for some real-time systems which require instantaneous analysis such as on production lines or [object detection for unmanned aerial vehicles
+](https://www.researchgate.net/publication/316950367_Real-Time_Cloud-Based_Object_Detection_for_Unmanned_Aerial_Vehicles), latency is important and many popular compression methods, while optimized for size, are relatively slow.
+Thus, the need is there for a low-latency compression method for these real-time systems utilizing the cloud.

 ## Approach
 In order to achieve significant speedup, I tried to combine multiple lossless encoding methods that can all be done in one pass of the image.
 As a result,